rdswyc/DataStructures/Queue/README.md

 The queue pointer to add the item.

 `item`
-A pointer to the new item to add.
+The new item to add.

 ### Initialize

 Initializes a new instance of the `Queue`.
 In Object-oriented programming, those would be the constructor methods.
-There are two overloads available; the first one will return an empty queue with capacity zero; the second one will auto fill all the items of the queue with an integer key and a random string value.
+There are two overloads available; the first one will return an empty queue with capacity zero; the second one will auto fill all the items of the queue with a random string value.
 This later approach can be used for testing purposes.

 ```